benjaminhardy28/Portfolio/README.md

 ### Foot Controlled Computer Keyboard
 - This was a year long high school project where I built a foot controlled keyboard for individuals lacking upper body extremeties.
 This project make use of electronic circuitry and utlizies Python and C++.
 ### Platform Game
 - This was a group end of year project for my advanced Java class where we built a platform game from scratch using Java Swing.
-The game is connected to a REST API built with Java Spring Boot to save information about each user.
+The game communicates with a REST API built with Java Spring Boot to save information about each user.
 ### Custom Notification Website
 - This was a project I worked on during the summer to develop a full stack website which allows users to customize notifications based on other websites contents.
 This project uses React Js, Python Flask, and Python Requests for webscraping.
 ### Language Translator: